DHARPA-Project/kiara_notebooks/README.md

 # kiara_notebooks
 Jupyter Notebooks for kiara

 This repository contains Jupyter Notebooks using <i>kiara</i> that can be used as an introductory guide to <i>kiara</i> and it's language in Jupyter.
+You can either clone this repository, or download the notebooks individually - just make sure to also download the relevant data for each notebook as well!

 Before using any notebooks, <i>kiara</i> needs to be installed via the CLI as follows.

 First install conda and / or miniconda.
 Installation instructions for miniconda can be found [here](https://docs.anaconda.com/miniconda/).
 Make sure to double check that you are installing the right version for your device, including which system your device is currently running on.